microsoft/virtualnodesOnAzureContainerInstances/README.md

 - Persistent volumes and persistent volume claims
 - Container hooks

-Will be fixed by General Availability
-- Using service principal to pull ACR images

 Can be addressed in the future
 - Kubernetes network policies
 - Using IPv6